-Figure 3.3 Character Segmentation
+Figure 3.2 Character Segmentation

-Isolated black pixels are wiped out and the pattern is resized to the standard measure of (10 by 6) pixels after a factor-of-two decimation as shown in figure 3.3.
+Isolated black pixels are wiped out and the character is resized to the standard measure of (10 by 6) pixels after a factor-of-two decimation as shown in figure 3.3.

-Figure 3.4 'B' extracted and digitized.
+Figure 3.2 'B' extracted and digitized.

-The next chapter describes an algorithm that attempts to work with a subset of the features in a pattern that a human would typically see for the identification of machine-printed English patterns.
+The next chapter describes an algorithm that attempts to work with a subset of the features in a character that a human would typically see for the identification of machine-printed English characters.